-\ Samples must be held at 4°C for at least 5 minutes.
+^{} Samples must be held at 4°C for at least 5 minutes.

-4. When the reaction is complete, place the reactions on ice and proceed to "Protocol: Cleanup of Target Enrichment PCR with QIAact Beads", page 25.
+4. When the reaction is complete, place the reactions on ice and proceed to the next protocol, "Cleanup of Target Enrichment PCR with QIAact Beads".

-Note: If reactions are to be stored after target enrichment, transfer them to a $-20^{\circ}$ C freezer.
+Note: If reactions are to be stored after Target Enrichment PCR protocol, transfer them to a -20° C freezer.
 Samples are stable for up to 3 days.